 What is a trade mark?

-A trade mark identifies a product or service, distinguishing it from the goods or services of other traders.
+A trade mark identifies a product or service, distinguishing it from the goods or services of other entities in the same sphere.
 A registered trade mark protects any branding element within a business including letters, numbers, words, phrases, sounds, smells, shapes, logos, pictures and aspects of packaging.
-Registration of a business name, company name or domain name does not give you that kind of protection.
+Registration alone of a business name, company name or domain name does not give you that kind of protection.

 Registration of a trade mark covers the entire Commonwealth of Australia.
 For worldwide protection, an application can be filed with each country in which the trade mark will be used, or a single international application can be filed through IP Australia nominating the countries in which protection is required.